okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-mobile-app/section03/reactnative/installsdk.md

-You need to use the <stack specific> library to sign in the user by redirecting to the authorization endpoint on your Okta org.
+You need to use the [Okta React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) library to sign in the user by redirecting to the authorization endpoint on your Okta org.
 You can install it via npm:

-Npm install Example
+npm install Example